 Note that this lens does not utilize an apodization filter as the Canon RF 85mm F1.2 L USM DS Lens but instead moves a floating lens element to adjust the effects.

 |Variable Amount of SA||±2mm||±2mm||±4mm||±4mm||±0.5mm||±0mm|

-Per Canon, the variable amount refers to the length up to the intersection of the optical axis and the light ray shifted due to the spherical aberration, with reference to the position where the light ray converges on the optical axis during normal shooting in the 0 position.
+The variable amount refers to the length up to the intersection of the optical axis and the light ray shifted due to the spherical aberration, with reference to the position where the light ray converges on the optical axis during normal shooting in the 0 position.
 Right, that was a challenging statement to understand.
-Just know that the SA control feature adjusts the quality and strength of the background blur, and the amount of adjustment available varies somewhat over the focus distance range.
+Just know that the SA control feature adjusts the quality and strength of the foreground and background blur, and the amount of adjustment available varies somewhat over the focus distance range.
 Expect optimal utilization of the SA control ring to require some acclimation, with the EVF live view aiding greatly in the optimization.

 Image stabilization is an extremely valuable feature in any lens and an especially valuable one in a macro lens.
 Further aiding this assistance is this lens's Hybrid Image Stabilization, adding another dimension of stabilization over conventional IS.
 Hybrid IS corrects for shift movement to the conventional angular correction, as the graphic below depicts.